DavidBuchanan314/mst-test-suite/README.md

 If we were to diff every possible pair of these trees, that gives us 16384 test cases - a lot, but still practical to test them all!

+Note that this set of test cases currently only tests record creation and deletion, not updates.

 # CAR Canonicalization